-- 80 RFAP, p.
+- RFAP, p.
 196, identifies Lucy Colman's husband, Luther, as having been killed in a railroad accident in March 1854.
-Brown Thurston, Thurston Genealogies, pp. 173-173, says Lucy was the second wife of this Luther Colman, and it confirms that by his first wife he had a daughter named Sarah who married Burton Francis Blackall.
-Sarah was not raised at First Unitarian, but she probably quickly felt at home there: her father is listed in the Genealogy as a Universalist, a compatible denomination that merged with the Unitarians in 1961 to form today's Unitarian Universalist Association.
-(Susan B. Anthony's mother's father also was a Universalist, according to LWSBA Vol. 1, pp. 4-6.) - 81 Victoria Sandwick Schmitt, "Rochester's Frederick Douglass, Part Two," Rochester History, Vol. LXVII, Fall 2005, No. 4, p.
-11; Sally Parker, "Preserving Family Memories by Remembering an Icon", in New York Archives, Spring, 2018, pp. 14-18 - 82 Material in the Hester Jeffrey section is combined from these sources: John W. Thompson, "Mrs. R. Jerome Jeffrey" in An Authentic History of the Douglass Monument, 1903, pp. 159-160; "Hester Jeffrey" by the Rochester Regional Library Council; Colleen Hurst, "Hester C. Whitehurst Jeffrey", available in First Unitarian's archives.
+Brown Thurston, Thurston Genealogies, pp. 173-173, says Lucy was the second wife of this Luther Colman and confirms that by his first wife he had a daughter named Sarah who married Burton Francis Blackall.
+Sarah's father is listed in the Genealogy as a Universalist, a denomination that was compatible with the Unitarians and that merged with them in 1961 to form today's Unitarian Universalist Association.
+(Susan B. Anthony's mother's father also was a Universalist, according to LWSBA Vol. 1, pp. 4-6.) - Victoria Sandwick Schmitt, "Rochester's Frederick Douglass, Part Two," Rochester History, Vol. LXVII, Fall 2005, No. 4, p.
+11; Sally Parker, "Preserving Family Memories by Remembering an Icon", in New York Archives, Spring, 2018, pp. 14-18 - Material in the Hester Jeffrey section is combined from these sources: John W. Thompson, "Mrs. R. Jerome Jeffrey" in An Authentic History of the Douglass Monument, 1903, pp. 159-160; "Hester Jeffrey" by the Rochester Regional Library Council; Colleen Hurst, "Hester C. Whitehurst Jeffrey", available in First Unitarian's archives.

-83 Rochester Democrat and Chronicle, Feb.
+Rochester Democrat and Chronicle, Feb.
 28, 1938.
-This quote is available in "Biographical Sketch of Mary Thorn Lewis Gannett" at alexanderstreet.com. - 84 William H. Pease, "The Gannetts of Rochester: Highlights in a Liberal Career 1889-1923", Rochester History, Vol. XVII, Oct 1955, No. 4 - 85 The first Principle of today's Unitarian Universalist Association asserts "the inherent worth and dignity of every person," which implicitly contrasts with the Calvinist doctrine of the inherent "total depravity" of every person.
+This quote is available in "Biographical Sketch of Mary Thorn - William H. Pease, "The Gannetts of Rochester: Highlights in a Liberal Career 1889-1923", Rochester History, Vol. XVII, Oct 1955, No. 4 - The first Principle of today's Unitarian Universalist Association asserts "the inherent worth and dignity of every person," which implicitly contrasts with the Calvinist doctrine of the inherent "total depravity" of every person.
 The remaining principles refer to such things as "justice, equity and compassion in human relations" and "the right of conscience and the use of the democratic process."
-The full list of Principles is <a href="https://example.com/herent/nee/10/2016/10 - 86 Thomas M'Clintock, "To the Association of Friends for advancing the cause of the slave, and improving the condition of the Free People of Color", reprinted in National Anti-Slavery Standard, July 16, 1840 and in Judith Wellman, The Road to Seneca Falls, p.
-109 - 87 Elizabeth Hoisington Stewart and Rochester Friends Meeting, "Rochester Friends Meeting: A History of the 20th Century Rochester [NY] Meeting of the Religious Society of Friends", 2005, p.
-3 - 88 William H. Pease, "The Gannetts of Rochester", Rochester History, Vol. XVII, Oct 1955, No. 4 89 RFAP p.
-287 - 90 Amy Post, "The Underground Railroad" in William Farley Peck's Semi-centennial History of the City of Rochester, op. cit., begins on page 458.
-Peck himself was a member of First Unitarian, as he explains on page 449 of his History of Rochester and Monroe County, New York, and he is listed as such in Rev. Mann's history. - 91 Christopher Densmore, "Quakers and the Underground Railroad: Myths and Realities", on the "Quakers & Slavery" project page of the Tri-College website of Bryn Mawr, Haverford and Swarthmore Colleges - 92 Frederick Douglass, The Life and Times of Frederick Douglass, from 1817-1882, 1882, p.
-234
+The full list of Principles is here. - Thomas M'Clintock, "To the Association of Friends for advancing the cause of the slave, and improving the condition of the Free People of Color", reprinted in National Anti-Slavery Standard, July 16, 1840 and in Judith Wellman, The Road to Seneca Falls, p.
+109 - Elizabeth Hoisington Stewart and Rochester Friends Meeting, "Rochester Friends Meeting: A History of the 20th Century Rochester [NY] Meeting of the Religious Society of Friends", 2005, p.
+3 - William H. Pease, "The Gannetts of Rochester", Rochester History, Vol. XVII, Oct 1955, No. 4